On the Potential of Microtubules for Scalable Quantum Computation: Conclusions and Outlook

-In the present article we have discussed a QED cavity model for MT~\cite{mn1,nem}, in which the ordered water interior of the MT operates as a highly isolated cavity, the interior walls of which are comprised by the tubulin dipole quanta.
-The strong interactions between the dimer dipole quanta and the dipole quanta of the ordered water near the walls imply a high-quality isolated cavity, with the main source of environmental entanglement being the leakage of water dipole quanta through the imperfect tubulin-protein-dimer walls of the MT cavity.
-As discussed in \cite{mn1} and in the text above, this provides relatively long decoherence times of order $10^{-6}$~s, during which the entire MT network can be quantum wired (entangled) and energy and signal can be transported along a moderately long (of one micron long) MT.
+We have also discussed a QED cavity model for MTs~\cite{mn1,nem}, wherein the ordered water in the lumen acts as a high-quality electromagnetic cavity, bounded by tubulin dipole quanta.
+Strong interactions between the dimer dipoles and the ordered-water dipoles near the walls yield a highly isolated cavity, with environmental coupling primarily due to leakage of water dipole quanta through the imperfect protein walls.
+As shown in~\cite{mn1}, this configuration supports decoherence times on the order of $10^{-6}$~s, allowing micron-scale MTs to remain quantum-wired (entangled) and capable of dissipation-free energy and signal transport.

-We remark at this point that, in the absence of the cavity mechanism due to the strong ordered-water-dimer dipole-dipole interactions, the decoherence time of each tubulin dimer, as a consequence of the string dipole interaction with its neighboring dimers, would be significantly smaller, of order in the range ${\mathcal O}(1-100)$~fs (see \eqref{fs}).
-Although the latter time suffices for quantum wiring of distances up to $40$ Angstr\"oms, which is appropriate for entangling the entire algae antennae~\cite{algae,collini}, unfortunately is not sufficient for quantum wiring of the entire MT or MT networks.
-Distances of that size span only the basic heagonal cell of tubulin dimer lattice (see fig. \ref{MT1b}).
-To entangle the entire MT (or even beyond, the MT networks) one needs the QED cavity model which enhances the decoherence times of the dipole quanta of the heterodimers, as discussed in the previous text,